sparktsang/sparktsang.github.io/_posts/preach.md

 I was wrong.

 They paid, but they did not act.
 They just watched.
 A stock would light up, a clear, unambiguous signal to buy.
 It would climb from the bottom of its value range to the top.
 And they would do nothing.
-A profound sense of bewilderment washed over me, a feeling bordering on betrayal.
+A sense of bewilderment washed over me, a feeling bordering on betrayal.
 Why pay for a key and then refuse to even try it in the lock?
 I had given them the tickers.
 The path was illuminated.
 But they remained frozen, paralyzed by the very market fear my system was designed to conquer.
+For them, fear did not distort reason; it displaced it.

 One subscriber did renew.
 She had made a five-figure profit by placing a risky long-call bet on a single one of my signals—a complete perversion of the system's logic, a lucky spin of the roulette wheel.
 But after that one renewal, she too went silent, lost to the noise and distractions of the world.

 My beautiful, simple system was no match for their inertia.
 And in their inaction, I saw a truth far more devastating than a simple failure of communication.
-It wasn't that they didn't *understand*.
-It was that they didn't *want* to.
+It wasn’t a failure of reason.
+It was the refusal of it.
 Enlightenment, I realized, is not a gift to be given, but a burden to be shouldered.
 And they had no desire to carry its weight.
 The greatest obstacle to enlightenment is not ignorance, but the will to remain unenlightened.

 My final attempt was a grand gesture, a message in a bottle thrown into the vast ocean of the internet.
 I published a long, meticulously argued essay on Medium, "The Universal Laws of Investment Success."
 It was my magnum opus, a philosophical and mathematical dismantling of all existing investment fallacies.
 I had, I believed, revealed the groundlessness of all existing systems and, for the first time in history, shown how to build one with a true foundation.
 The argument was irrefutable.